fermion-app/docs/docs/miscellaneous-details/how-do-you-get-paid.md

+# How do you get Paid?

-If we had to summarise payouts in two words, we’d say it’s easy and flexible.
+If we had to summarize payouts in two words, we’d say it’s easy and flexible.

 You get paid, as you want and when you want.